Videos Show Deputy Rehired By LA County Sheriff Villanueva Trying To Get Into Girlfriend's Apartment

-In an appearance Tuesday before the Board of Supervisors, Villanueva said he was "disappointed" they went to court to block his rehiring of Mandoyan without coming to him first.
+In a March 5 appearance before the Board of Supervisors, Villanueva said he was "disappointed" they went to court to block his rehiring of Mandoyan without coming to him first.

 The sheriff said, "I would come to you first" if he had a dispute with the board.

 Villanueva argued the supervisors' legal efforts are "wasting taxpayers' money."

 The supervisors pushed back.
 "We believe you have not operated within the confines of the law" in bringing Mandoyan back, said Supervisor Mark Ridley-Thomas.